ormu5/aws-serverless-template/stacks/azure-event-hub-reader/README.md

   anything less than one Lambda per remote partition is running, the manager could spin up another worker.
 If a single instance of a Lambda can keep up with all partitions, no warning is is generated and the manager need not spin up more instances.

 - Intelligent spin-down of workers (efficiency) during sparse event hub messages.

+- Other note: two triggers: add worker and refresh worker